 - Headaches that won’t go away, even with medication

 - Joint pain or muscle aches

-Choosing to got to Rehab Over Going Cold Turkey
+Going to Rehab vs. Quitting Cold Turkey

 Quitting cold turkey is one of the most popular ways people try to break away from their addiction to alcohol.
 It’s a method that has worked for some, but it can be extremely difficult.
 Quitting cold turkey is basically trying to quit drinking without any medical help or guidance.
 This means that you have to take on the entire process alone, without the help of trained professionals.